jl6684/vrh/DataMenu.md

 Login credentials:
 Admin: admin / admin123
 User: testuser / testpass123

+To clear and recreate data, use: python manage.py import_vinyl_data --clear
 ```

-## Tips for CSV File Preparation
+## Tips for Data File Preparation

-1. **Column Headers**: Ensure your CSV file has the exact column names shown above
+1. **Column Headers**: Ensure your file has the exact column names shown above
 2. **Data Format**:
    - `year` and `price` should be integers
    - `title`, `artist`, `genre`, `type`, `country` should be text